PHOTO BY CLAIRE REGAN, DEADLINE CLUB BOARD

 As one of SPJ’s largest chapters, serving New York-area journalists since 1925, the Deadline Club is dedicated to perpetuating freedom of the press, encouraging the highest standards of excellence and ethics and fostering career development through its awards, scholarships, workshops, talks and social networking mixers.

-SPJ members can join the Deadline Club at no extra cost
+SPJ members join the Deadline Club at no extra cost

 Why join the Deadline Club?